crypticCaroline/puppyplaymates/README.md

     * If private only the author and user of that profile can see the message.
     * The user of that profile can delete any message, and this will toggle delete comment Modal.
 The author of the comment can edit their comments and when clicked the author can either edit or delete their own comment.
 The comments are displayed with the authors image, name, and a time stamp.
 * Add Comment - all users can add comments and select whether they make them a private message.

+#### Admin
+* If the user is admin they will be able to delete any comment on the site, delete images and also delete profiles if they feel like there has been inappropriate behaviour.
+* When visting the admin profile, instead of the above there are buttons that sends the user to contact us, report and back to profile

 #### Edit Modals